PolitoInc/ELK-Hunting/ELK-cheatsheet.md

 Notes, sample commands, and URLs for the ELK VM provided during the workshop.
 Many of the basic commands will work in other ELK clusters including Elastic Cloud, edit them as needed.
 Disclaimer: This is a work in progress.

 ## ELK VM

+### Introduction
+This ELK VM is a self-contained, single-node ELK cluster exported as an OVA from VirtualBox.
+It can be imported into VirtualBox or VMware Workstation/Fusion.
+Elasticsearch, Logstash, Filebeat, and Kibana have been installed.
 Filebeat 5.3's new Apache2 module was used to ship sample Apache2 logs from a web server (hosting a Drupal site) to Elasticsearch.
 This includes a prebuilt Apache2 Dashboard and utilizes the geoip and user-agent Elasticsearch plugins.
 Manually search the logs, use the Apache2 Dashboard, and build your own visualizations and dashboards to identify potentially malicious events in the Apache2 logs.

+### RAM
+Default for the VM is 2 GB, but increase this if your host system has more RAM to spare.
+It needs as much RAM as possible.

 ### Credentials
 * Username: logstasher